Where to go Camping In and Around Sydney For Families

 Cockatoo Island has a unique waterfront campground in Sydney Harbour.

-Cockatoo Island is a really special place to visit with camping facilities from glamping (a luxury camping experience) to a more basic camping package.
+Cockatoo Island is a really special place to visit with loads of facilities, from glamping to a more basic camping package.
 An overnight stay here is an amazing experience for the whole family and prices start at only $45 a night during the week.

 Cockatoo Island offers your family a glimpse of Sydney as they've never seen it before.
 You can escape the city with a 15-minute ferry ride to this fascinating island with extraordinary views, interesting views and great facilities.
 Camping at Cockatoo Island is a fantastic way to spend the day with plenty of historic buildings to explore, boats to watch, and family-friendly activities to keep everyone entertained.
 In the summer months (from October), there is even the fabulous Island Bar, where mum and dad can enjoy a cheeky cocktail at the end of a long day of exploring.